-- Location: The most influential factor in the value of land is its location.
-The neighborhood where a piece of property is located can either add to or detract from its value.
+- Location: The neighborhood where a piece of property is located can either add to or detract from its value.

 - Sales: To be accurate and consistent, our office follows the principle of ad valorem taxation.
 Our Assessment Team is very familiar with the range of prices for which land sells in different areas of this county and we work daily with new sales and transfers, which keeps us apprised of all current trends.